Karasu1t/enterprise-sales-forecast-dashboard/readme.md

 - R²: **0.72**
 - RMSE: **6.86**

-> Demonstrates high apparent accuracy, but is unsuitable for real-world forecasting.
+> Shows high apparent accuracy, but is unsuitable for real-world forecasting.

 ### TimeSeriesSplit (no future data leakage)
 - Average R²: **0.44**
 - Average RMSE: **9.25**

-> Provides a more honest estimate of how the model performs in production.
+> Provides a more honest and production-relevant estimate of model performance.

 This project intentionally prioritizes **realistic evaluation over optimistic metrics**, reflecting best practices for enterprise-grade ML systems.